Mario5T/MAD_Project/idea.md

 Check Bus Timings
 Track Bus Location
 Contacts To Driver and The Person In Charge
-6. Target Users / Audience: "Currently NST(Pune) Students and Staff)"
+6. Target Users / Audience: "Currently NST(Pune) Students and Staff"

 7. Technology Stack :